JEuler/DietApp/README.md

 # DietApp

-Simple app containing the information about diet in different languages
+Simple app containing the information about diet in different languages.
+Feel free to use the resources for your own app.